Harrison Barnes NBA Playoffs Player Props: Kings vs. Warriors

 Harrison Barnes Insights vs. the Warriors

-- Barnes' opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Kings average 103.2 per game, ninth-highest among NBA teams.
+- Giving up 117.1 points per contest, the Warriors are the 21st-ranked squad in the league defensively.

-- On defense, the Warriors have given up 117.1 points per game, which is 21st-best in the league.
+- Conceding 43.3 rebounds per contest, the Warriors are the 15th-ranked team in the league.

-- The Warriors are the 15th-ranked squad in the NBA, giving up 43.3 rebounds per contest.
+- In terms of assists, the Warriors are ranked 15th in the league, allowing 25.7 per contest.

-- Giving up 25.7 assists per game, the Warriors are the 15th-ranked team in the league.
+- Looking at 3-pointers, the Warriors are 23rd in the league, conceding 12.9 makes per contest.

 Harrison Barnes vs. the Warriors